nfredmond/DOT-Dashboard/MAPBOX_INTEGRATION.md

 3. Check the browser console for API errors
 4. Verify that the correct organizations and categories are configured

-## Mapbox vs. Leaflet
+## Mapbox vs. Mapbox GL JS

 ### Why We Migrated

-We migrated from Leaflet to Mapbox GL JS for several reasons:
+We migrated from Mapbox GL JS to Mapbox GL JS for several reasons:

 1. **Performance**: Mapbox GL JS offers significantly better performance for large datasets
 2. **Vector Tiles**: Vector tiles allow for more fluid interaction and dynamic styling